-Working capital management is a business tactic that benefits the business in using the current assets effectively to maintain suitable cash flow to meet short-term aims and other necessities.
-This guide will give you detailed knowledge regarding various types of working capital and why they are important for a business.
+Working capital management is a business tactic that effectively benefits the business in using the current assets.
+It helps them to maintain suitable cash flow and to meet short-term aims and other necessities.

-First, let us understand what the working capital is.
-Working capital, which is also known as net-working capital, is the difference between the current assets and the current liabilities of a company.
+Working capital also known as net-working capital is the difference between the current assets and the current liabilities of a company.

 - Current assets comprise cash, accounts receivables which are the unpaid bills by the customers, and inventories of raw materials and finished goods.